Waist-to-hip ratio, a standard for all body types

 Waist-To-Hip Ratio and Lipedema

-Lipedema: how often is excess fat only below the waist?
+Lipedema: how often is excess fat only below the waist?80% of lipedema (excess lower body fat) cases are in people with obesity.

 From a health risk standpoint, studies have not shown a direct link between lipedema and the risk of chronic disease or premature death.
-Fat below the waist appears to be much less risky than fat around the waist.
-However, it’s a small minority who have excess fat only below the waist.
-80% of lipedema cases are in obese people.
-A cause for concern, either way, is how heavy legs may limit their overall ability to exercise.
-(14)
+Fat below the waist appears to be much less risky than fat around the waist, but 80% of people with lipedema also have excess abdominal fat to the level of obesity.

 How to burn more calories